ComradDoge/DogeEU4/README.md

 [h1] 22/09/2021 [/h1]

 General
-- 5 new monuments in France
+- 6 new monuments in France
 - 1 new monument in Baghdad
+- 3 new monuments in Benelux
+- 4 new minor province flavour modifiers

 Balance
 - Slightly buffed Reformed Trade option